 (2)

-Our main independent variable is again LN(EMISSIONSc,t) which is the natural log of each of the six EMISSIONS measures from World Bank Database described in the data section.
-We use Robust t-stats corresponding to standard errors clustered at the firm level.
+Our main independent variable is again LN(EMISSIONSc,t) which is the natural log of each of the six emission measures from the World Bank database described in the data section.
+We use robust t-stats corresponding to standard errors clustered at the firm level.

-Following Blau (2017), and Blau, Griffith and Whitby (2021), the control variables include Spread, Turnover, natural log of Price, natural log of Market Cap (Size), NASDAQ dummy, natural log of GDP, natural log of Unemployment and Population Growth.
-Similarly, to our estimations at the country-level described in Eq.
-(1), we also include year fixed effects and robust standard errors clustered at the ADR-level to control for potential time trends as well as serial and cross-dependence issues.
+Following Blau (2017), and Blau, Griffith & Whitby (2021), the control variables include Spread, Turnover, natural log of Price, natural log of Market Cap (Size), NASDAQ dummy, natural log of GDP, natural log of Unemployment and Population Growth.
+Similarly, for our estimations at the country-level described in Eq.
+(1), we include year-fixed effects and robust standard errors clustered at the ADR-level to control for potential time trends as well as serial and cross-dependence issues.

 Empirical Results